13 Ways to Support the Behavior and Learning of Students on the Autism SpectrumJanuary 16, 2018

 Arrange the Environment to Address Student Needs

-Do your students with ASD seem overwhelmed by stimuli in your classroom?
+Do your students seem overwhelmed by stimuli in your classroom?
 Think about how you can adjust the learning environment for your students who have sensory processing or emotional regulation issues.
 You may want to:

 - modify lighting if overhead fluorescents cause discomfort or overstimulation